-Launching the event, Genesis hosted three pre-conference design schools, a basic pool construction school and one perspective drawing class.
-Each course introduced a staggering number of new individuals to the Genesis program, one of them newcomer Nicholas Buchholz of Bloom Outdoor Environments based in Nashville, Tenn.
+Launching the event, GENESIS® hosted three pre-conference design schools, a basic pool construction school and one perspective drawing class.
+Each course introduced a staggering number of new individuals to the GENESIS® program, one of them newcomer Nicholas Buchholz of Basin Environments based in Nashville, Tenn.
 “I definitely feel like I’m with the right people.”
 Buchholz said, “All of the aspects of the courses are great.”

-From design to construction, more than 39 students participated in the CONSTRUCTION 201: Basic Pool Construction course.
+From design to construction, more than 39 students participated in the C201: GENESIS CONSTRUCTION SCHOOL: Concrete Pools course.
 Another requirement in the pursuit of becoming a Society of Watershape Designer (SWD), the construction course notated as the “must-have” class for any individual in the pool industry.
-With six different instructors and proctored by Paolo Benedetti, SWD Master, students were submerged with twenty-four hours of intense education.
+With six different instructors and proctored by Paolo Benedetti, students were submerged with twenty-four hours of intense education.
 “This was very eye opening,” explained Ryan Pieszchala of Quest Pools in Fulshear, Texas “There was a lot to absorb and this class goes to show the full depth.”